jammer-sysops/adbusters-website-2025/src/content/articles/not-radicals-but-self-propagandizers-fashionistas.md

 ‍

-— &nbsp;Robert Bohm has been a political activist since his discharge from the army in 1968.
+—  Robert Bohm has been a political activist since his discharge from the army in 1968.
 He is currently working on a book about the plight of the U.S. left.
 His most recent book of poems is *What the Bird Tattoo Hides.*